Free-fall in a uniform gravitational field in non-commutative quantum mechanics: Quantum clock and time of flight measurement

-Assuming that $v_0$ is the initial state of the clock, the above result implies that the clock will pass successively through the states $v_0,v_1,v_2,...\,$, at time intervals given by $\tau\,$.
+Assuming that $\,v_0\,$ is the initial state of the clock, the above result implies that the clock will pass successively through the states $\,v_0,v_1,v_2,...\,$, at time intervals given by $\,\tau\,$.

-It is interesting to see the Peres construction applied in the simplest case before we go into the details of the gravitational case.
-Thus we next apply the Peres quantum clock to the determination of the time of flight of a free particle traveling between two assigned points \cite{peres}.
+Before we apply the Peres quantum clock model to our case of interest, firstly it is very intructive to recall its application in determining the time of fight of a free particle traveling between two assigned points \cite{Peres:1980}.
 One has to demand that the clock be activated when the particle pass by the first point and then be stopped when it passes by the second one.
-Let us consider that the particle moves along the direction $Ox\,$, so that $x_1$ and $x_2$ correspond to the two positions of interest.
+Let us consider that the particle moves along the direction $\,Ox\,$, so that $\,x_1\,$ and $\,x_2\,$ correspond to the two positions of interest.
 In the Schr\"{o}dinger representation the Hamiltonian for the composed, particle-clock system reads

 so that the clock runs only if the particle lies within the interval $\,[x_{1} , x_{2}]\,$.